-Named Siphusauctum gregarium, the creature was a filter feeder and measured about eight inches long.
-The unusual element of the creature was that both its feeding system and gut are located in its tulip like bulb, while the returned to California to be with his mother in 1951.
+Minoru Ohye, 86, and Hiroshi Kamimura, 84, hadn't seen each other in over six decades.
+The brothers, born in Sacramento, California, were sent to live with relatives in Japan after their father died in a fishing accident.
+Ohye had served in the Japanese Imperial Army in Russia, where he spent time in a Siberian coal mine after Japan surrendered.
+Ohye then returned to California to be with his mother in 1951.
 He later joined the army.
 Kamimura grew up in Kyoto, where he became a tax accountant, married and had three sons.
 Ohye, who had been homeless after leaving the army, was found a new home in the Eskaton Wilson Manor Home for the elderly, by Veterans of Foreign Wars.
 Eskaton sent Ohye to Japan to visit his brother through a program called 'Thrill of a lifetime'.